kaucpit490/slides/decks/week-10/slides.md

   - requests for _http://example.sa_ are routed to the _SAServerPool_, and _http://example.us_ are routed to the _USServerPool_.

+## Application Load Balancer Features (Cont.)
+- More routing features
+  - redirect HTTP requests to HTTPS
+  - redirect from and to any port
+  - redirect to an external site
+- Sticky sessions
+  - bind a user's session to a specific target
+- Authenticate users
+  - securely authenticate the client sending requests.

+## Application Load Balancer Features (Cont.)
+- Connection Draining
+  - give all in-progress requests time to complete when a VM is removed from the pool or server updates.
+- Custom error pages
+   - 403 web application firewall error when WAF detects malicious traffic and blocks it
+   - 502 maintenance page when there's no backend server to route to.

+## Types of Load Balancers (II)

+- <span style="color:#666">Layer-7 Load Balancer: Application Load Balancer</span>
+- Layer-4 Load Balancer: Network Load Balancer
+- Layer-3 Load Balancer: Gateway Load Balancer

 ### Network Load Balancer (NLB)
 - Layer 4 load balancer that distributes incoming traffics across multiple targets based on the source and destination IP addresses and ports available in the packet header, without considering the contents of the packets.
 - Targets can be VM instances, containers, or IP addresses.